 - 1. Students may appeal against decisions of Exam Sub-Boards where the School is responsible for administering the examination(s) in question.
 These Regulations govern the procedure for doing so.
-They do not apply to complaints about assessment (please see the Principles and Procedures for the Consideration of Student Complaints). - 2.
+They do not apply to complaints about assessment (please see the Principles and Procedures for the Consideration of Student Complaints www.lse.ac.uk/resources/schoolRegulations/principlesAndProceduresForTheConsiderationOfStudentComplaints.htm). - 2.
 The School will not normally meet any legal costs incurred by an appellant.
 However, it may decide to reimburse other reasonable incidental costs (e.g. travel, copying, postage) incurred by a student who instigates a successful appeal.

-Decisions against which an appeal can be made
+Decisions against whichan appeal can be made